An intelligent way to take excellent slit lamp pictures is with an iPhone slit lamp adapter.

-One of the most important camera’s parameters to take in consideration when deciding what iPhone version to use for slit lamp’s photography, is the number of megapixels it has.
-Even though, more megapixels doesn’t necessarily translate into better pictures .
+One of the most crucial camera parameters to consider when deciding what iPhone version to use for slit lamp photography is its number of megapixels, even though more megapixels don’t necessarily translate into better pictures.

-More megapixels means you can print the picture bigger, also that you can crop the picture and maintain the same quality, but that’s about it.
-If you are just going to display them on a computer screen, 3 megapixels is enough.
+More megapixels means you can print the picture bigger, crop it, and maintain the same quality, but that’s about it.
+If you display them on a computer screen, 3 megapixels is enough.

-When using an iPhone slit lamp adapter you will get more than 5 megapixels if using iPhone 4 or 5.
-As you see in the picture to the right, when taking zoom photography you won’t see any noticeable difference between 3 and 12 megapixels.
+When using an iPhone slit lamp adapter, you will get more than 5 megapixels if using iPhone 4 or 5.
+As you see in the picture to the right, you won’t see any noticeable difference between 3 and 12 megapixels when taking zoom photography.

-For a more extensive explanation check this article : Do More Pixels Mean Better Photo Quality?
+For an in-depth explanation, please check this article: Do More Pixels Mean Better Photo Quality?

-The Sensor size will determine how much light and the range of colors of a picture, that’s why Apple has been improving the iPhone’s sensor and other camera features instead of just increasing the megapixels.
+The Sensor size will determine how much light and the range of colors in a picture; that’s why Apple has been improving the iPhone’s sensor and other camera features instead of just increasing the megapixels.

-You’ll find an interesting discussion on this topic here: Why did Apple use an 8-megapixel camera in the iPhone 6 and iPhone 6 Plus?
+You’ll find an interesting discussion: Why did Apple use an 8-megapixel camera in the iPhone 6 and iPhone 6 Plus?

 Slit Lamp quality

-Another important parameter to consider is the quality of the slit lamp.
-The lenses on the slit lamp are the most valuable component and it will make a major difference in the quality of the picture.
-So next time you are thinking in getting a better camera , think instead about the possibility of getting a new slit lamp.
-When using the iPhone slit lamp adapter with different kinds of slit lamps you will notice the big difference in output quality from an economy slit lamp to a brand name one.
+Another critical parameter to consider is the quality of the slit lamp.
+The lenses on the slit lamp are the most valuable component, and they will make a significant difference in the quality of the picture.
+So next time you think of getting a better camera, think instead about the possibility of getting a new slit lamp.
+When using the iPhone slit lamp adapter with different kinds of slit lamps, you will notice the big difference in output quality from an economy slit lamp to a brand-name one.